tabac/hyperloglog.rs/README.md

 # HyperLogLog

-HyperLogLog is an probabilistic algorithm for estimating the number of *distinct* elements (*cardinality*) of a multiset.
+HyperLogLog is a probabilistic algorithm for estimating the number of *distinct* elements (*cardinality*) of a multiset.
 Several variations of the original algorithm, described by P. Flajolet et al., have been proposed.